The

 church at Ray sits on an ancient religious site.
 The area was for

-one that was used by our clan.
-The exact age of this old church is
+later one that was used by our clan.
+The exact age of this old church

-year of 1609 and was said to be in ruins by 1622.
-According to Alister
+the year of 1609 and was said to be in ruins by 1622.
+According

-Rowan in his “Study of the North West of Ulster”….
+to Alister Rowan in his “Study of the North West of Ulster”…

 ’the ruins of the church (at Ray) are late sixteenth or early